MobileCloudNetworking/epcaas/README.md

 The SO adheres to MCN framework.

-The bundle/data folder contains the HEAT templates, used by the SO to create proper
+The bundle/data folder contains the HEAT templates, used by the SO to create proper OpenEPC VMs.

 ### Dependencies